ebrarsahin/Helmet_detection/README.md

 Run these codes in order `protoc object_detection/protos/*.proto --python_out=.` , `python setup.py build` , `python setup.py install` on (helmet_detection) C:\User\Desktop\models-master\research.

 Create new folders on models-master\research\object_detecion path with names as *data* , *training* , *images*.
+Create two sub folder as "test" and "train" in the *images* folder.
+Put test and train data with xml files.
 Put your config file on training folder and put your model on models-master\research\object_detecion.

 Move the files in legacy and deployment & nets folder to the object_detection folder.